 Beached at Castelnaud-la-Chapelle.
 Again, Rob and I climbed the hill to the castle.
 Every room was filled with weaponry and every rampart with trebuchets.
 We watched one hurl a plastic ball in demonstration.
 Stunning views up and down the river, including the bridge and the next town.
 Downriver at Beynac-et-Cazenac, we disembarked and rode the shuttle back to our car.

-Puycelsi is a hill town in the middle of farm country with a population of just over 100.
+Puycelsi is a hill town in the middle of farm country with a population of just over one hundred.
 Tired from kayaking, we encountered several obstacles getting there.
 First, the road uphill to the town was blocked.
 Rob executed a shortcut across a grassy field around the barrier.

 Arrived in Caunes-Minervois late afternoon.
 Another hill town, more narrow streets, another driving challenge.
-This time I was at the wheel and gunned the 6-speed engine up the steep, tiny streets in Old Town.
+This time I was at the wheel and gunned the six-speed engine up the steep, tiny streets in Old Town.
 We were nervous a car would be coming from the other direction as we blindly turned corners.
 And then it happened—a police car.
 Politely, it backed uphill and offered us the right of way.
 Finally, we found Hôtel d’Alibert.
-Frederic (Fredo) Guiraud, the manager, gave us directions to the hotel’s garage on the next street, a difficult route with more tight corners.
-Wishing me luck, he patted my shoulder and said solemnly, “God bless you.”
+Frederic (Fredo), the manager, gave us directions to the hotel’s garage on the next street, a difficult route with more tight corners.
+He patted my shoulder and solemnly wished me luck, “God bless you.”

 I complimented Fredo on the beautiful environment in which his hotel and restaurant are situated.
 “It is interesting,” said Fredo.
 “This we can say.”

-After a breakfast of croissants, yogurt, jam, pear juice and coffee in the courtyard, we drove to Carcassonne.
+After a breakfast of croissants, yogurt, jam, pear juice, and coffee in the courtyard, we drove to Carcassonne.
 The fortress is magnificent, but the streets inside are lined with tourist shops selling plastic swords.
-After so many authentically picturesque villages, Carcassonne left us cold.
+After so many authentically picturesque villages, Carcassonne left me cold.

 Mandy led us on a tour through the Barri Gòtic and to the Port Vell waterfront where we ate seafood paella and drank sparkling wine.
 Suddenly, a tall blond women in a bathing suit sprinted across the street and tackled a thief who had stolen her purse while she showered at the beach.
 She angrily reprimanded him and received applause from the café diners.
 Walked up La Ramblas, then back to the hotel for siestas.